EwtJacquier/wordpress-starter-theme/README.md

 * Create an empty project with updated Wordpress
 * Update the project with default theme
 * Update the project with the default pipeline
-* Upload the project to the repository with the develop and master branches created
+* Upload the project to the repository with the develop and main branches created

 After running bash, if there are no errors, the project has been created successfully.